lelisiario/PolicyExplained/README.md

 	•	WHEN I visit the website,
 	•	THEN I can interact with an AI chatbot that can answer questions about legislation, elected officials, and general information about the federal government.
 	•	WHEN I ask the AI chatbot a question,
-	•	THEN it provides accurate and relevant information or directs me to the appropriate section of the website.
+	•	THEN it provides accurate and relevant information or directs me to the appropriate section of the website.# PolicyExplained